-Founder and President: Steven S. Smith
+Co-Founder and President- Steven S. Smith

-Since 2013, Smith and his team of instructors have taught the ACT School Program to staff at elementary, middle, and high schools; pre-schools; and religious education centers.
-In addition to the ACT School Program, Smith and Guardian Defense Lead Instructor and Security Specialist, Carmelo Colon, Jr. created the ACT Workplace Violence-Active Shooter Program.
-To date, over several thousand employees have been trained.
+Since 2013, Steve and his team of instructors have taught the Active Threat Response Program (ATRP) for Schools to staff at elementary, middle, and high schools; pre-schools; and religious education centers.
+Steve and Guardian Defense Instructor, Carmelo Colon, Jr. created a similar model for the workplace that includes a workplace violence prevention piece.
+To date, tens of thousands of employees have been trained.

-Smith graduated with a Bachelor of Science in Psychology, with a concentration in Criminal Justice, in 2005 from Nova Southeastern University.
+Steve graduated with a Bachelor of Science in Psychology, with a concentration in Criminal Justice, in 2005 from Nova Southeastern University.
 During his senior year, he completed an internship with the Davie Police Department.

 “Steve was professional and informative.
 He spoke clearly and concisely.
 He obviously knew his audience and topic.”

 – Education Consultant at St. Paul Lutheran School